 _____When Fish and Game come to stock the lake, it is only a few days after that, that most of the trout are eaten by the bass.
-(Trout is to some extent food for the bass which explains why you have to give money to fish and game even though you toss the bass back in.)
+(Trout is to some extent food for the bass which explains why you have to pay to fish.
+This even though you toss the bass back in.)
 So fisherman who want to eat the fish they catch, have to come shortly after the planting.
 On the day of planting word gets out to the neighbors and there’s a crowd along the shore.
 Everybody feels like they are the same team though because they are in competition with the bass more than each other.
 To know when that day is to catch trout, see this web site: https://nrm.dfg.ca.gov/FishPlants/SearchCriteria.aspx (We are a “South Coast” county, and the Water Name: Laguna Lake.)
 Notice that they approximate the date so you won’t rely on that website to go fishing.
+Once a year (first Saturday in April) the day after “planting” Fullerton Parks and Recreation sponsor a fishing derby.
+Adults of course have to have a license but kids (under 16) not only can fish without a license, they get to borrow all the fishing equipment they need.

 The Part of the Park That is Not Water . . .

 Fullerton Recreational Riders occupy the Laguna Lake Park Equestrian Center.
 This is perhaps the only club that has facilities owned and maintained by the Fullerton tax payer.
 Continuing cost is only weed abatement though; a small price to pay for what that club has done for the community.
-They are the ones that established the trails and maintained them for many years; some 28 miles throughout a city is that is only about 5 miles across.
-Their numbers have dwindled but these arenas and two stables can still put horses on all of the 28 miles.
+They are the ones that established the trails and maintained them for many years; some 28 miles throughout a city that is only about 5 miles across.
+The number of horse properties have dwindled since the 50s, but the club draws members from a larger area of the county.
+From this Equestrian Center and two stables horses still go on all of the 28 miles.
 (There’s V & H Stables near Euclid and Bastanchury and Coyote Hills Ranch near Fullerton Sports Complex.
-And there are many homes that have direct access to the trails.)
+And there are still many homes that have direct access to the trails.)
 Next to the arenas there are bleachers to watch the events.
 The big events are the Gymkhanas that are throughout the summer on the second Saturdays.
+This racing starts at 9:00 AM and goes till about 2:30.
+Fantastic breakfast burritos and hamburgers cooked to your order.
+Plan your walk if you can to end there on a second Saturday and it will really make you day.
 Click here for more on Fullerton Recreational Riders.
+And see below for more pictures of their gymkhana.

 There’s Lots of History in This Park